-Baldwin St ball back in Guinness' court
+Baldwin St ball back in Guinness' court: Dunedin surveyor says street is steeper

 "I don't really care how long it takes," he said.

-The ultimate hope was that the title would be restored, but even if it only led to a change in methodology for future attempts, "that would be a really good moral victory".
+The ultimate hope was the title would be restored, but even if it only led to a change in methodology for future attempts, "that would be a really good moral victory".